FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 \section{Methods}

 This Section describes the FEM-Bench methodology, including the structure of the benchmark, the construction of tasks and prompts, the evaluation pipeline for code and test generation, and the initial selection of LLMs to evaluate.
 FEM-Bench follows a modular design: tasks are defined as self-contained Python modules, prompts are generated automatically from task metadata, LLM outputs are parsed and validated, and results are computed through reference-based numerical and unit-testing procedures.
 The framework is designed for reproducibility, extensibility, and principled evaluation.
-A high-level overview of the FEM-Bench workflow, including task loading, prompt generation, model inference, and evaluation, is shown in Fig.~\ref{fig:fembench_pipeline}.
+A high-level overview of the FEM-Bench workflow, including task loading, prompt generation, model inference, and evaluation, is shown in Fig.~\ref{fig:fembench_pipeline}, with the corresponding pseudocode provided in Algorithm \ref{alg:fembench_pipeline}.